mantidproject/mantid/dev-docs/source/Testing/ErrorReporter-ProjectRecovery/ErrorReporterTesting.rst

 *Preparation*

 - Ensure that `Report usage data` is checked in the First Time Setup screen
--  Files ``SANS2D00005512.nxs``; availabe in ``/Testing/Data/SystemTest/SANS2D``, get this by building the `SystemTestData` target.
-It should be in in ``ExternalData/Testing/Data/SystemTest/SANS2D/``
+- Below you will be asked to produce a hard crash (by running the `Segfault` Algorithm) or a soft crash (bring up an error report pop-up without also closing Mantid, by Loading ``Training_Exercise3a_SNS.nxs`` available from the `Training Course Data <https://sourceforge.net/projects/mantid/files/Sample%20Data/TrainingCourseData.zip/download>`__ and running the `NormaliseToMonitor` Algorithm. `If one or both of these methods to crash Mantid no longer works, then ask other developers for a suitable method and update these instructions.
--  Make sure the location of these files is included in your search directories.
+- Make sure the location of this file is included in your search directories.
 Full instructions :ref:`are available online <mantid:getting started>`.
 - These tests should be run with someone who has access to the error reports database.
-Please contact Keith Butler when you are going to run these tests.
+Please contact Daniel Murphy when you are going to run these tests.

 **Time required 10 - 20  minutes**